fleetwood/peepz/ai/style-guide.md

 - Prefer ternary operations for simple one-line conditions.
 - Use Column Alignment.
 - When a function or definition is exported, it must use named types.
+- Use Column Alignment
 - When a function or definition is exported, it must reside in a standalone (e.g., types) file.
+- Use Column Alignment
 - Never comment at the end of a line.
 Comments go ABOVE the line.
+- Use Column Alignment
 - Other than the default component, never export types or functions from components.
     ```